DanielJDufour/run-js/README.md

 ```
 ### do I need to understand JavaScript packaging?
 If you try to run a JavaScript package and it isn't installed, run-js will automatically
 provide you a prompt to install it.
-You don't have to learn NPM's package.json format (but it would still be cool if you did).
+You don't have to learn NPM's [package.json format](https://docs.npmjs.com/files/package.json/).

 # limitations
 ## json-serializable input